Mabel Howard: Member of Parliament

+In 1953, Howard was awarded the Queen Elizabeth II Coronation Medal.

 In Parliament in 1954, she waved two pairs of bloomers that were both labelled OS in front of an astonished House.
 She demonstrated that, although clothing was supposed to be in standard sizes and correctly labelled, much variation existed.
 The two pieces were quite clearly of differing sizes.
 Although opposed by clothing manufacturers, she received much support from the House, including from National Party members and standardisation was legislated.
 On another occasion, she threw a stone onto the floor of Parliament to illustrate what buyers of bagged coal may find.
 Before an election campaign in the early 1960s, she said she intended to campaign in a pair of slippers to demonstrate the difficulty in obtaining practical shoes for women: "Those offered all have extremely pointed toes and stiletto heels, which ruined footpaths and carpets".

 Cabinet Minister

 Howard became a Cabinet Minister only four years after entering Parliament.
-In 1947, she became Minister of Health and Child Welfare; the first woman Cabinet Minister in the Commonwealth outside of Britain.
+In 1947, she became Minister of Health and Child Welfare and was the first woman Cabinet Minister in the Commonwealth outside of Britain.
 When the Labour Party was returned to office in 1957, Howard again achieved Cabinet rank as Minister of Social Security and Child Welfare and Minister for the Welfare of Women and Children.
 Harry Atmore, the Independent MP for Nelson, recognised Mabel Howard's contribution to New Zealand: "She is a real advocate for the women of this country and with the experience she has had – much wider than ladies of her age usually have – she can speak with authority".

 Howard advocated for equal rights for women, especially equal pay, and campaigned on many issues including social security, the cost of living and housing.
 She stated that she "worked like a slave".
 She is quoted as saying:

 I was in politics for a purpose – my very life was politics.
 I suppose this was because I was more manly than most women; that’s why I never married.